Duties and responsibilities

 Key Rules

-- Promotion of Commercial Products and Services
+- Promotion of Commercial Products/Services and Competition

 - Annual Reporting